 If the action is too low, you may experience fret buzz.
 Especially if you’re new to playing, investing in a professional setup means you’ll be able to have a pleasant playing experience.

 Especially considering its price, the hardware is decent.
 One stellar feature is the construction of the nut and saddle.
 While these pieces look insignificant, they have a significant impact on tone.

 Most acoustic guitars have a saddle and nut made of cheap plastic, which dulls the sound.
 However, the instrument has a nut and saddle of synthetic bone.

 Bone is a commonly-chosen upgrade material, as it increases sustainability and improves sound quality.
 And while the nut and saddle on this guitar aren’t made of actual bone, fender’s synthetic approximation comes close to the exact thing.

 Another place where many acoustic guitars tend to cut corners is on tuners.
-However, fender's set of sealed in-house tuners are of surprisingly high quality.
-Cheap tuners can cause considerable frustration to new players, as it's hard to learn on a guitar that won't hold a tune.
+However, fender’s set of sealed in-house tuners is of surprisingly high quality.
+Cheap tuners can cause considerable frustration to new players, as it’s hard to learn on a guitar that won’t hold a tune.

 Lastly, the Fender FA-100 acoustic guitar comes with strings that are of decent quality.
 Granted, strings are easy to change, but when you’re just learning to play, you probably aren’t ready to start changing strings.